pohlm01/master-thesis/2_preliminaries.typ

 #figure(
   tls_handshake_overview,
-  caption: [Simplified overview of the TLS 1.3 handshake @rfc_tls13] ) <tls_handshake_overview>
+  caption: [Overview of the simplified TLS 1.3 handshake @rfc_tls13] ) <tls_handshake_overview>

 == Post Quantum Signatures
+// - Two PQ signatures are standardized by @nist in @fips_204 (ML-DSA, formally known as CRYSTALS-Dilithium) and @fips_205 (SLH-DSA formally known as Sphincs+)
+// - The third - FN-DSA / Falcon - specified later.
+It relies on dangerous floating-point arithmetic that produces side-channel leakage.

+This section provides a short overview about the @pq signatures available today.
+It helps with understanding size and performance considerations later on.

+@pq_signature_comp shows a comparison of Ed25519 and RSA-2048 as classical signature schemes and the @pq signature schemes selected by the @nist for standardization.
+@mldsa was known as CRYSTALS-Dilithium and @nist standardized it as FIPS 204 in 2024, together with @slhdsa as FIPS 205 @fips_204 @fips_205
+A @nist draft for @fndsa is expected in late 2024.

+The @nist decided to specify three signature algorithms, as each of them has their benefits and drawbacks.
+@mldsa the recommended algorithm for most applications, as it has reasonable values in all categories.
+@slhdsa is currently the most trusted algorithm, as it relies on the security of the well established #gls("sha", long: false)--2 or #gls("sha")--3 hashing algorithms, that would need to be dramatically broken to harm the security of @slhdsa.
+This makes @slhdsa a good candidate for long term keys or situations there an upgrade is hard.
+@fndsa might seem to have the best statistics, but it has the big drawback of relying on of fast floating point operations for signature generation.
+Without that, signing is about 20 times slower.
+The challenge with floating point arithmetic is to implement it in constant time, and resistant against power analysis, as shown by side-channel attacks against existing @fndsa implementations // @falcon_down @falcon_power_analysis
+This is mainly a concern for signatures produced on-the-fly.
+If the signature is computed ahead-of-time, there is no timing leak to be observed.
+Also, verifying does not rely on floating point arithmetic and even if it does, there would not be a private key that could be leaked.
+@bas_westerbaan_state_2024

 #figure(
   pq_signatures,
-  caption: [Comparison of various (non) PQ secure signature schemes @bas_westerbaan_state_2024] ) <pq_signature_comp>

-- Two PQ signatures are standardized by @nist in @fips_204 (ML-DSA, formally known as CRYSTALS-Dilithium) and @fips_205 (SLH-DSA formally known as Sphincs+)
-- The third - FN-DSA / Falcon - specified later.
-It relies on dangerous floating-point arithmetic that produces side-channel leakage.
+  caption: [
+    Comparison of selected classical signature schemes with algorithms (to be) standardized by @nist.
+    The #emoji.warning symbols fast, but dangerous floating point arithmetic. @bas_westerbaan_state_2024] ) <pq_signature_comp>